The West End: who lived in your house?

 History of 68 Westgate

-These notes on the history of this property are by Anne Sparrow.
-Historic references are in bold to assist further research.
 “When we bought No. 68 Westgate, on the deeds it was noted that it was originally called ‘Westgate Close’ [also “Crantock” in Kelly’s directory 1938 – RNB].
-The name appeared on the wooden gate… Continue reading History of 68 Westgate
+The name appeared on the wooden gate that was seldom used, owing to the regular use by our two cars, which were accommodated in an unusual double garage beneath an adjoining flat.

 History of 64 Westgate

 Built about 1935 and originally called ‘Pantiles’, this property is situated on one of several parcels of land between Salthill Road and Westgate which had originally belonged to the brewer, George Henty.
-We have recorded elsewhere, that in 1780 the founder of the Brewery, William Humphrey (Snr), had bought land in Scuttery Fields (of which… Continue reading History of 64 Westgate

 Hidden Westgate Histories 3: Five Good Sisters (updated)